 Mike Collier is a British writer and journalist, who has lived in Latvia since 2007.
 He has travelled widely in Central and Eastern Europe, once had to escape from an Italian castle by climbing down the walls at midnight and enjoyed a brief stint as an honorary member of the Bulgarian Navy.

-Erin Crouch lives in Portland, Oregon and Tallinn, Estonia.
+Erin Crouch lives in Tacoma, Washington and Tallinn, Estonia.
 She likes Estonian animation so much that she went on tour with it.

 George East emigrated to Lithuania on a whim in 2015 and still hasn’t left.
 Until recently, he worked as a journalist, until he decided to sell out and begin working for Vilnius Municipality.